-The TOVS radiance bias correction is also carried out at this point by subtracting the bias estimate (kept in the NCMTORB-word of ODB) from the calculated departure.
+Bias correction is also carried out at this point by subtracting the bias estimate (kept in the NCMTORBword of ODB) from the calculated departure.

 Finally the departure is divided by the observation error σ{o} (NCMFOE in ODB) to form the normalized departure.